TonicAI/condenser/README.md

 *desired_result*: JSON object containing a *"table"* and *"percent"* fields to specify desired end result.
 Also contains *"required_pks"* an array of primary keys for table that must be included.

 *max_tries*: Number of iterations of binary search to find optimal input table size.
+We recommend 10.

+Database configuration must exist in `.destination_db_connection_info` and `.source_db_connection_info`.
+An example is in `example_db_connection_info`.
+The password field may be omitted, which will cause the program to prompt for a password.

 # To Run
 ```bash